placenamehere/patternlab/README.md

 2. Double-click `startAutoReloadServer.command`
 3. Refresh the Pattern Lab site

 Your browser should now be listening for auto-reload events.
 The Pattern Lab toolbar should note that content sync is now "on."
+You *must* be have enabled the "Watch for Changes" feature previously discussed for this feature to work.

 **Please note:** If you find that content sync is not working properly please make sure your browser [supports WebSockets](http://caniuse.com/websockets).